Rodeoclash/bors/README.md

 	puts result.settings.to_h

-Will return information about the settings used for the run:
+Which will return information about the settings used for the run:

 	{:num_weight_bits=>18, :learning_rate=>0, :initial_t=>0.0, :power_t=>0.5, :num_sources=>1}

-You can also access a sample of the run:
+You can also access a sample of the run and the results:

 	puts result.sample.to_h

-And the results of the run:

 	puts result.results.to_h

 At this point, you might want to save your examples into a file so you can use them again later: